milkey-mouse/SteamBulkSeller/README.md

 - Paste the contents of [this file](https://github.com/milkey-mouse/SteamBulkSeller/blob/master/steam-bulk-sell.js) after the caret in the console and press enter.
 - Wait while it sells all the cards.
 It should only take 60 seconds or so.

+**DISCLAIMER:** I take no responsibility to anything that happens to your Steam inventory or account while using this program.